1. What is the purpose of this website?

 8. When you publish your funding efforts on your website, what assurance do we have that the list is complete?

 We have made a good-faith effort to disclose all funding that meets the inclusion criteria.
-If we have inadvertently omitted something that meets those criteria, we will disclose it in one of our future updates, which we plan to provide every 12 months.
+If we have inadvertently omitted something that meets those criteria, we will disclose it in one of our future updates, which we are providing every 12 months.

 9. Why didn’t you include funding of experts or organisations that you worked with outside of Australia?
 How can I find out how much you paid to them?

-This site lists funding provided from Jan.
-1, 2010-Dec.
-31, 2016 by Coca-Cola South Pacific or The Coca-Cola Company’s U.S. corporate headquarters to entities and individuals based in Australia for research or partnerships relating to dietary intake, nutrition, and health, or to physical activity.
+This site lists funding provided by Coca-Cola South Pacific or The Coca-Cola Company’s U.S. corporate headquarters to entities and individuals based in Australia for research or partnerships relating to dietary intake, nutrition, and health, or to physical activity.
 We have excluded research by entities not based in Australia.
 Coca-Cola Australia has also worked with experts who are either from the U.S. or funded by the U.S. corporate headquarters.
 They are listed on the U.S. website http://transparency.coca-colacompany.com/health-professionals-and-scientific-experts.
 The funding provided for their work will be listed on the U.S. website as part of the six month update.

 10. Do you expect the organisations that receive financial support from Coca-Cola to endorse your products?